High pathogenicity avian influenza H7Nx has been confirmed in Victoria.

 Impacts for Australia

-If an outbreak of HPAI involves the poultry industry, the largest impact will be on the domestic economy.
+Outbreaks of HPAI involving the poultry industry have the largest impact on the domestic economy.
 Chicken meat and eggs are produced very efficiently in Australia and provide the cheapest source of animal-based protein available to the population; this is reflected in the consumption rate.
 Loss of availability of these products would cause economic stress to the majority of the population and the domestic economy.